Fantomas42/django-blog-zinnia/README.rst

 http://jmillerinc.com/2010/05/31/twitter-from-the-command-line-in-python-using-oauth/

-Now in admin, you have the possibilty to post an update containing your entry's title and the shortened url of your entry.
+Now in the admin, you can post an update containing your entry's title and the shortened url of your entry.

 Django-CMS